 Well, at least this is my current truth…and spoiler alert, I’m still a skeptic.
 Social media’s not the cake – it’s the icing you add after baking your cake.
 Don’t let the buzz of ‘social this’ and ‘social selling that’ distract you from the actually important things like product-market fit, messaging, refining your process, and hiring great people.

 Unless you sell social media products, have a narrow target customer market that uses it, or are already a social power user, don’t put a lot of active energy into it beyond making sure your salespeople and executives have basic LinkedIn profiles up, and know how to search and send Inmails (people like to know who they do business with).
-99% of you should avoid putting Facebook and Twitter stuff on your to-do lists.
-Use it if it’s fun, but not if it’s a burden.
+95% of you should avoid putting Facebook and Twitter stuff on your to-do lists.
+Use it if you enjoy it, but not if it’s a burden on an already too-long to-do list.

 For example: Rapportive is a great plugin I highly recommend that automatically shows you the social profiles of people you’re emailing with.
 Very cool, more useful as a conversation starter or to see if someone’s active or not online.